NUANCED: Natural Utterance Annotation for Nuanced Conversation with Estimated Distributions

 \subsubsection{Human Evaluation}

 We further conduct a human evaluation on baseline models.
-Although the automatic evaluations can generally tell the overall performance, it could be fuzzy since it takes an average overall correctly predicted slots.
-As a reminder, we perform human evaluations to ensure the quality of ground-truth as in \S\ref{NUANCED}, which serves as the basis to compare the predictions of models with ground-truths.

-We first evaluate the model outputs of Transformer, BERT, and BERT w/o context, through pairwise comparison between the model predictions and the gold ones.
-The results on 200 samples are shown in Figure~\ref{fig:human_all}.
-One can easily notice the large gap between the best-performing baseline and the gold reference.
-This indicates a large room for improvement on modeling or data augmentation for future research.
+We first evaluate the model outputs of Transformer, BERT, and BERT w/o context, through pairwise comparison between the model predictions and the gold labels.
+The results on 200 samples are shown in Table~\ref{table:human_type}.
+There is a large gap between the best-performing baseline and the gold reference, which indicates significant room for improvement for future research.
 Further, we study the breakdown of predictions of BERT on 3 different types of reasoning.
-As a reminder, we discussed 3 basic types of reasoning in the user utterances in \S\ref{data_stats}.
-As shown in Figure~\ref{fig:human_type}, the type 1 utterances, that involve factoid knowledge, are relatively harder to learn.
-This is close to our intuition as factoid knowledge is in huge amount (and keeps increasing) and our limited utterances may not cover all of them.
-We discuss possible solutions to resolve different types of knowledge to improve performance in the next section.
+As shown in Table~\ref{table:human_cat}, the type 1 utterances, that involve factoid knowledge, are relatively harder to learn.
+This is close to our intuition because factoid knowledge is huge (and keeps increasing) and the limited utterances in the dataset may not cover all of the knowledge.